Skip to main content

 FindUrCollege provides PERA CET counselling support including member-college shortlisting, round and choice-filling guidance, management and direct admission, and document support, on a pay-after-admission model.

-PERA CET 2026 Phase 2 is live (official): registration closes 10 Jul 2026, exam 14–16 Jul 2026, result 21 Jul 2026.
+PERA CET 2026 Phase 2 registration closed 10 Jul 2026, the exam was held 14–16 Jul 2026, and the result was scheduled for 21 Jul 2026 — check peraindia.in.
 Counselling is not a centralised CAP process — it is college-led.
 After results, each PERA member college publishes its own cutoff and merit list, then you apply individually to 4–5 member colleges (KJSCE Somaiya, MIT-WPU, DYPIU, Vishwakarma University), attend document verification / interview, and confirm your institute-quota seat.
 The rolling college-wise counselling window runs July–August 2026.
-Always confirm phase-specific dates on the official portal (peracet.org / peraindia.in) before paying, as fees are non-refundable.
+Always confirm phase-specific dates on the official portal (peraindia.in) before paying, as fees are non-refundable.

 Expert Tips — PERA CET 2026 Strategy